caithmac/upsc-digitalgarden/src/site/notes/UPSC/Which type of government is considered best by Aristotle, and why.md

 Course:: [[UPSC/PSIR|PSIR]]

 ----
-For Aristotle monarchy resemble the [[Philosopher King|Philosopher King]], but it is not feasible.
+For Aristotle monarchy resemble the [[UPSC/Philosopher King|Philosopher King]], but it is not feasible.
 Monarchy transcend into Tyranny, therefore next best for him is Polity.
 Why is Polity is best?
 - Polity neigther rule of poor nor rich but middle class
 - While Democracy is rule of poor which will eventually replace into tyranny and the rich will be always against it.